roderickwoodman/comparingstocks/README.md

 * Label positions into groups by sector
 * Label positions into groups by strategy

-### Useful Balancing Engine
+### Portfolio Balancing

 One of the key features of this app is its robust balancing engine.
-Multiple balancing scenarios are supported:
+The following balancing scenarios are supported:

 * balance by basis
 * balance by risk-adjusted basis